-A first in years: Canadians can expect a salary increase that outpaces inflation
+You might get a salary increase that outpaces inflation next year

-If you’re unhappy with your current salary, there just might be a healthy raise coming your way next year.
+If you’re unhappy with your current salary, a healthy raise might come your way next year.

-Telus Health’s annual Salary Projection Survey is forecasting a 3.45% increase in average base salaries for non-unionized employees in Canada in 2025.
+Telus Health’s annual Salary Projection Survey forecasts a 3.45% increase in average base salaries for non-unionized employees in Canada in 2025.

-This significantly exceeds Canada’s current inflation rate of 2%, as reported by the Bank of Canada earlier this month.
+This significantly exceeds Canada’s current inflation rate of 2%, as reported by the Bank of Canada in September.

 “The persistent demand for skilled talent is driving robust salary growth into 2025, despite easing inflationary pressures on employers,” said Guylaine BĂ©liveau, national practice leader of compensation consulting at Telus Health, in a statement.